Chicken Soup, Bone Broths & Veggie Broths A’la Desiree:) haha

 As far as the chicken bones - just take the carcass and throw it in a sauce pan covering it with purified water. (clean water is SO important) if you need info on how to get reverse osmosis water talk to me:) I’m passionate about this subject.

-Time to strain the bones.
-Use a fine mesh strainer and strain the debris.
-Toss the debris and can the broth - or begin your soup immediately.
-Canning just means putting the strained broth in canning jars, lidding them, letting them cool, and then putting them in the fridge.
+At about 12-18 hours, your chicken bones are likely ready!
+Time to strain the bones and debris.
+Use a fine mesh strainer and strain.
+A canning funnel is also helpful.
+Throw out the bones etc and can the broth in glass - or begin your soup immediately.
+Canning just means putting the strained broth in Ball jars, lidding them, letting them cool, and then putting them in the fridge.
 Keeps two weeks.

 Perfect Chicken Soup Recipe: